algao1/blurb/content/posts/badsql.md

 }
 ```

-Now we need to support the infix operation `+` and the infix comparison `=` each within their own helper function.
+Now we need to support infix operations like `+` and the infix comparisons like `=` each within their own helper function.
 Let's take a look at the infix operation case.

 ```go
 func (t *table) evaluateInfixOperationCell(rowIndex int, stmt sqlparser.BinaryExpr) (MemoryCell, string, ColumnType, error) {